Ne Zha 2: Plot

 After Ne Zha and Ao Bing are struck by godly lightning together, their bodies are destroyed.
-(Note: As depicted in Ne Zha (2019).)
-To prevent their souls from dying, Master Taiyi Zhenren exhausts his Seven-Colored Sacred Lotus to regenerate their physical bodies, though they are still fragile.
-Ao Bing's father, Ao Guang, the Dragon King of the East Sea, believing his son is dead, orders Master Shen Gongbao to attack Chentang Pass with the demons imprisoned under his palace and the other three Dragon Kings of the Four Seas.
+(Note: As depicted in Ne Zha (2019)) To prevent their souls from dying, Master Taiyi Zhenren exhausts his Seven-Colored Sacred Lotus to regenerate their physical bodies, though they are still fragile.
+Ao Bing's father Ao Guang, the Dragon King of the East Sea, believing his son is dead, orders Master Shen Gongbao to attack Chentang Pass with the demons imprisoned under his palace and the other three Dragon Kings of the Four Seas.
 Ao Bing defends Chentang Pass, but his new body disintegrates due to the effort exerted.

 Ao Guang makes a ceasefire deal: Ao Bing and Ne Zha will share Ne Zha's body for seven days, complete three trials to become a xian (immortal) and win a potion that can restore the Sacred Lotus and create a new body for Ao Bing, upon which Ao Guang's forces will retreat.
 The trials are set by Immortal Wuliang, leader of the heavenly Chan sect.
-During the trials, candidates complete missions while supervised by Wuliang's disciples.
-These missions are normally performed by the sect's demon hunters.
+During the trials, candidates complete missions, which were normally performed by the sect's demon hunters, while supervised by Wuliang's disciples Deero and Crana.

 Ne Zha takes sleeping pills to hide his demon nature during the trials, allowing Ao Bing to fully control his body temporarily.
 Together, Ne Zha and Ao Bing complete the first two trials: defeating a village of marmot demons and a master who trains demons to prepare for the xian trials, respectively.

 In the meantime, Ao Guang tasks Shen Gongbao with guarding the Chentang Pass.
-Gongbao is temporarily reunited with his younger brother, Shen Xiaobao.
-Xiaobao then witnesses Ne Zha's second trial, where the master, Shen Zhengdao, who is the Shen family's patriarch, is violently captured by the sect's forces.
-He returns to tell Gongbao of the sect's siege and plunder of their family's village before dying from his injuries.
+Gongbao is temporarily reunited with his younger brother Shen Xiaobao.
+Xiaobao then witnesses Ne Zha's second trial where the master Shen Zhengdao, the Shen family's patriarch, is violently captured by the sect's forces.
+He returns to tell Gongbao of the sect's siege and plunder of their family's village, but is fatally wounded by Deero, dying from his injuries.